<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 What is a trust?

-A trust is a legal arrangement where you give cash, property or investments to someone else so they can look after them for the benefit of a third person.
+A trust is a legal arrangement where you give cash, property or investments to someone else, or a trustee, so they can look after them for the benefit of a third person, or beneficiary.

 When you put money or property in a trust, provided certain conditions are satisfied, you don’t own it any more.
 This means it might not count towards your inheritance tax bill when you die.